codeigniter4/CodeIgniter4/user_guide_src/source/general/routing.rst

 If you prefer you can use regular expressions to define your routing rules.
 Any valid regular expression is allowed, as are back-references.

-.. important::Note: If you use back-references you must use the dollar syntax rather than the double backslash syntax.
+.. important:: Note: If you use back-references you must use the dollar syntax rather than the double backslash syntax.
     A typical RegEx route might look something like this::

 	$routes->add('products/([a-z]+)/(\d+)', '$1::id_$2');